zeroscratch/EquipmentRandomizerER/README.md

 # Update to the Weapon Pool
 Shop weapons are now added to the weapon checks.
 This gives the players more weapons to work with when doing the checks.

-# Added a New Location for Pureblood Knights Medal
-The Pureblood now also drops in Leyndell right when you enter Sewer Mohg.
-This replaces the Rune Arc down there so the player now has two ways to get Mohg Dynasty.

 # Addition of SkipTheIntro Mod
 The SkipTheIntro mod has been added for all players to keep the Bingo with an even playing field.
 Great for quick quit outs.